-The type of treatment you have for high grade NHL depends on the on the type of lymphoma you have.
+The treatment you have for high grade NHL depends on the type of lymphoma you have.
 Diffuse large B cell lymphoma is the most common type of high grade NHL.

 It might also depend on the stage of your lymphoma when it is diagnosed (limited or advanced stage).

 Limited disease generally means you have stage 1 or stage 2 NHL.

 You might have a short course of chemotherapy and a targeted drug, followed by radiotherapy to the affected lymph nodes.
 A short course of treatment usually takes about 6 to 12 weeks.

 Or you might have a longer course of chemotherapy and a targeted drug, without radiotherapy.
 Whether you have radiotherapy depends on factors such as where the lymphoma is in the body and how fit you are.

 For diffuse large B cell lymphoma, you are most likely to have CHOP chemotherapy.
 You have it with a targeted immunotherapy drug called rituximab.
 This treatment is known as R-CHOP.

 Advanced disease means you have stage 3 or stage 4 lymphoma.
 Some people with stage 2 bulky lymphoma might have advanced disease, depending on their circumstances.